corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 cargo +nightly miri test
 ```

 Miri won't see into your C++, but it will catch undefined behavior in the Rust glue, which is where most real interop bugs live.
 For a fuller story, see [`cargo-careful`](https://github.com/RalfJung/cargo-careful), [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz), and the [ABI Café](https://github.com/Gankra/abi-cafe) project, which tests whether two compilers agree on the layout of a given type.
-The last one has caught real rustc/clang disagreements.
+The last one has caught real rustc/clang disagreements.[^abi-cafe]

 ### Rule: Sanitizers are a hard gate, not a "nice to have"